 Food will be one of your biggest costs, so it's worth finding ways to reduce your bills.
 Buying supermarket value products rather than well-known brands, and shopping at the end of the day when many items are discounted, are some of the simplest ways to save money.

-Where it's possible, you might look into cooking with your housemates or planning your meals in advance.
-Either way, you'll be able to do a cost-effective 'big shop' at the start of each week and avoid the need for too many expensive takeaways, working on your culinary skills at the same time.
-You'll also be saving money by making your own packed lunches rather than buying a sandwich or going to a coffee shop every day.
+Where possible, look into cooking with your housemates or planning your meals in advance.
+Either way, you'll be able to do a cost-effective 'big shop' at the start of each week and avoid the need for expensive takeaways, working on your culinary skills at the same time.
+You'll also save money by making packed lunches rather than buying a sandwich or going to a coffee shop every day.

 Don't overpay for transport